VNG-Realisatie/nlx/README.md

 ## Documentation

-Please find the lastest documentation of NLX on https://docs.nlx.io/
+Please find the latest documentation of NLX on https://docs.nlx.io/

 ## Build and run